-Emmalynn Sigrist, DO, has joined Gillette Children’s Specialty Healthcare as a pediatric orthopedic surgeon specializing in treating orthopedic conditions including limb reconstruction, trauma, fractures and hip dysplasia.
+Emmalynn Sigrist, DO, has joined Gillette Children’s as a pediatric orthopedic surgeon specializing in treating orthopedic conditions including limb reconstruction, trauma, fractures and hip dysplasia.

 Sigrist received her Doctor of Osteopathic Medicine from the Philadelphia College of Osteopathic Medicine in 2015.
 In addition, she also trained at the Washington University/Shriners Hospital for Children in St. Louis, Missouri.